rlussier/reggielussier/README.md

 <h1>Reggie Lussier's Actor Website</h1>
-This is my actor portfolio website using the Gatsby framework and React.<br>
+This is my actor portfolio website using the Gatsby framework, React, and SASS framework.<br>

 <h2>Home Page</h2>